countpauper/countpauper/Angel/Design/Language Design.md

 ```
 Each variable in a query has scope of the query.
 If the query evaluates to true
 then these variables will have collected ALL the conditions under which that constant is true
-TODO: is there a point if the result is not a boolean? what if it's a falsey value like 0?

 If the query has multiple variables, there may be multiple combinations of values for which the query is true.